 Phase 2C (Concord) The 100% design is nearing completion and the project is expected to go out to bid by late summer 2016.

 Phase 2D (Sudbury from the Sudbury/Concord line to Rte.
-20) – Sudbury has chosen contractor to begin 25% design.
+20) – Sudbury has been proceeding with the 25% design of the 4.6 miles of the BFRT in Phase 2D.

 Phase 3 (Sudbury & Framingham – 4.6 miles) – Right of way still owned by the railroad company CSX.